The Quranic verses contain various punctuation, some necessary stops and pause signs and others optional. Waqf means to stop in Arabic.

 “Waqf e Taam” represents the finishing end of a specific verse of Furqan e Hameed.
 It is also known as the “Perfect Stop”.
 It is represented simply by a circle at the conclusion of a Quranic line.
 The reciter has to stop here and take a breath before continuing reading further.
 It also shows the complete deliverance of the message in that sentence, so a narrator should look back at the verse, fully grasp its gist and get ready to learn about the following lines.

 The sign of “Waqf e Laazim” bounds the reader to stop reading at this point, as the word laazim means imperative or to do at any cost.
 It is so because if one does not take a pause here, the entire meaning of the sentence will alter radically.

 ط – The Absolute Pause

-“Waqf e Mutlaq” is stop sign to indicate to the reader to take a gap in reciting the long passage by taking breath and discontinue the recitation for an instantaneous period of time.
+“Waqf e Mutlaq” is stop sign to indicate to the reader to take a pause in reciting the long passage by taking a breath and discontinue the recitation for an instantaneous period of time.
 It is better to stop here because it makes the reading process easier by fully grabbing the meaning of already read text.

 ج – The Permissible Stop